-End-users may face many challenges to begin 3D printing processes [15], while engaging in 3D printing processes [37], and end-products may not always match their expectations [11, 48].
-In this section, we outline how research about 3D printing end-users and challenges to 3D printing relate to Fischer and Giaccardi's metadesign framework, granting a more-holistic understanding of how to broaden participation with 3D printing.
+End-users may face many challenges when beginning 3D printing processes [15], while engaging in 3D printing processes [37], and the fabricated end-products may not always match their expectations [11, 48].
+In this section, we outline how research about 3D printing end-users and challenges to 3D printing relate to Fischer and Giaccardi's meta-design framework, granting a more-holistic understanding of how to broaden participation with 3D printing.